 Day 2: This day begins with one of the most acclaimed sparkling wine houses in Canada, Benjamin Bridge.
 A newly renovated tasting room provides excellent views of the Gaspereau Valley.
 Then spend lunch at Luckett Vineyards, learning about their buried wine line.
 You can use the authentic London phone booth in the vineyard to call home and tell everyone about the stunning view and amazing wines Nova Scotia has.
-Next, if you want to better understand organic viticulture there is no one better to explain it then the people at L’Acadie Vineyards.
+Next, if you want to better understand organic viticulture, there is no one better to explain it than the people at L’Acadie Vineyards.
 Finally, finish off the day with a glass and a snack at the vine side patio at Gaspereau Vineyards, their dry version of Muscat will have you swirling and sniffing for hours.

 Day 3: Begin this day with a hike up Cape Split and be rewarded with a picturesque view of the Bay of Fundy.
 Reward yourself afterwards with a glass at Blomidon Estates Winery.
 See if you can taste the seaside influence in the wines.
 With fun events like yoga in the vineyard and movie nights, Planters Ridge delivers more than just great wines.
 Stop in to learn about some of the rare varieties they are growing before heading back to Wolfville.
-Spend the rest of the day exploring the campus at Acadia University or the fruits and herbs at the Tangled Garden.
+Spend the rest of the day exploring Acadia University’s campus or the fruits and herbs at the Tangled Garden.